Skip to content

 How to use filters

 This guide shows you how to add filters to your dashboard.
-One main way to interact with the charts/components on your page is by filtering the underlying data.
-A filter selects a subset of rows of a component's underlying DataFrame which alters the appearance of that component on the page.
+A filter selects a subset of rows of a component's data to alter the appearance of that component.
+The following components are reactive to filters:

 Basic filters